Maeeen/ma1-ml-proj2/infos.md

-# Submissions and pre-trained models
+# Submissions and trained models

 CSV files for the different submissions.